 I can’t recommend the ride-on Trunki suitcase enough for young kids.
 It’s also carry-on approved and fits perfectly under the seats of most economy class airlines.
 We had Sunny the Trunki for years and he traveled all over the world with us while still looking and performing great.

 Accessories include a saddle bag, tote and stickers.
 The stickers allow your child to customize their Trunki with different faces.
 It’s very cute.
 You can buy Trunkis on Amazon.

-I had the jumbo version of the crayons on TV.
-Older kids might prefer the jumbo version.
-The jumbo version retails for $5.99 and I bought mine originally at Geppetto’s in La Jolla.
-The slim ones come in a 12 ($3.99) or 24 pack ($5.99).
+I presented the jumbo version of these fantastic triangle crayons, which are more appropriate for younger kids, on TV.
+I bought mine originally at Geppetto’s in La Jolla but you can find them on Amazon.
 These are also very handy because of the easy carrying case.
-La Jolla Girl needs something to do during take-off and landing.
+My daughter needs something to do during take-off and landing.
 Most of the time, she’ll just color with these.

 Washing your pillow pet is very easy.
-You put it in a pillow case and launder in your washing machine with cold water, on delicate.
+Place it in a pillowcase and launder in your washing machine with cold water, on delicate.
 Tumble dry on low.
 The price ranges depending on the size, style, or where you buy them.
 The one on the segment we bought at a CVS on our last trip to New York City.
-It was $9.99.
-Expect prices to range from $9.99 – $24.99.

-The age for these is technically 3 years old, but as I mentioned, if you are supervising, Wikki Stix are really helpful for keeping young kids entertained during take-off and landing.
-I bought a pack of 50 on Amazon for about $20.
+The age for these is technically 3 years old, but if you are supervising, Wikki Stix are really helpful for keeping young kids entertained during take-off and landing.
+They are also inexpensive.

 Kidz Gear Headphones